typedb/typeql/README.md

 $person isa postgrad, has name "Bob";
 ```

-## TypeQL Grammar and Language Libraries
+## TypeQL grammar and language libraries

 > Note: All TypeDB Clients, as well as TypeDB Console, accept TypeQL syntax natively.
 If you are using TypeDB, you do not need additional libraries/tools to use TypeQL syntax natively.
 > However, if you would like to construct TypeQL queries programmatically, you can do so with "Language Libraries" listed below.